 7:30 a.m. - 4:00 p.m.

-b.
-Immediate family members (spouse, parent, or child over age 16) can apply for one year badges.
+2. Immediate family members (spouse, parent, or child over age 16) can apply for one year badges.
 Two more guests (extended family or other friend) can apply for one year guest badges to access the clinic but these two persons must have a letter from the VA stating their routine involvement in your care and transport.
-This letter can be provided to you at the time of your first visit to the clinic.

-c.
-You and the family members or friends that accompany you to the clinic must present the base badges to the gate guards at all times to be allowed onto the base for your appointments.
-If any of you do not have a badge you will be diverted to the Visitor Control Center on base and may delay your appointment.
+3. You and the family members or friends that accompany you to the clinic must present the base badges to the gate guards at all times to be allowed onto the base for your appointments.
+If any of you do not have a badge you will be diverted to building 3, the Visitor Control Center and this may delay your appointment.

-d.
-Anyone outside of your family or guests that are in your vehicle and are over age 16 that does not have a badge will cause your party to be diverted to the Visitor Control Center on base and may delay your appointment.
+4. Anyone outside of your family or guests that are in your vehicle and are over age 16 that does not have a badge will cause your party to be diverted to the Visitor Control Center and may delay your appointment.

 Both DOD ID cardholders and non-DOD ID card holders that plan to ride a motorcycle to appointments must meet minimum state and base requirements per #1 above and in addition, comply with the following in order to operate the motorcycle on DOD property :